 Discover insights to help you prepare to experience business growth and success in 2021.

-We know: 2020 has been…less than ideal.
-Turmoil has rocked businesses and communities in both unexpected and unprecedented ways.
-The economic uncertainty caused by the COVID-19 pandemic and shutdown means, for most small- and medium-sized businesses, that a successful 2020 is one where those companies break even.
+We know: 2020 was…less than ideal.
+Turmoil rocked businesses and communities in both unexpected and unprecedented ways.

 “Growth in 2020 will be hard for most small- and medium-sized businesses.
 Too many consumers and businesses are a wait-and-see mode,” said Terri Maxwell, serial entrepreneur and CEO of Share On Purpose.
 “However, while no one likes a lull in business, small- and medium-size companies are ideally positioned to reinvent, repurpose, and reimagine their business to really hit the ground running in 2021.
 Now, this undertaking will look different from company to company, but the next few months is an ideal time to prepare leadership and the entire team while evaluating current and new processes, technology, products, and people.
 Most large companies don’t have the agility or ability to adapt in the same manner.”

 The recent CEO Economic Outlook Survey appears to confirm this view.
 Most of the respondents, who are CEOs of major corporations, including Apple, JPMorgan Chase, and Chevron, feel that it will take the entirety of 2021 for their companies to see any recovery.
 According to The Washington Post, “When asked when business conditions would return to pre-pandemic levels, most of the CEOs said the end of 2021.
 However, 27 percent had a longer horizon and said their companies would not fully recover until after 2021.”

 Intriguingly, this seems to give small- and medium-sized companies an advantage over their larger brethren.

 According to Maxwell, streamlining a small- and medium-size company is generally a three-step endeavor: